-To enable automatic inverter operation during power blackout or brownout conditions leave the inverter/charger(s) in "INVERTER" mode at all times.
-The inverter/charger is in "IN-VERTER" mode when the green "INV" light on the remote control panel is illuminated.
+To enable automatic inverter operation during power blackout or brownout conditions leave the inverter/charger in "INVERTER" mode at all times.

-When in "INVERTER" mode the inverter/charger(s) will be on standby when the motorhome is connected to 50 amp 120-volt AC shore power or when the generator is operating.
+When in "INVERTER" mode the inverter/charger will be on standby when the motor home is connected to 50-amp 120-volt AC shore power or when the generator is operating.
 All connected appliances operate off of shore power or generator power during this time.
-If shore power is interrupted and the generator isn't running, the inverter/charger(s) will automatically activate providing 120-volt AC power to connected appliances.
-See the inverter/charger owner's manual for additional information.
+If shore power is interrupted and the generator isn't running, the inverter/charger will automatically activate providing 120-volt AC power to connected appliances.